 Board management software saves time and trouble to all the people involved in the D&O questionnaire process — with a board portal, it’s easier and faster for them to create or update questionnaires, share them with board members, fill them with all required information, and submit the questionnaires to the competent regulatory bodies.

 A board portal also enhances data security and makes it easy to store the questionnaires after the process is completed.
-And in case the board decides to call a virtual board meeting to discuss the questionnaire for D&O, a board portal makes it possible to conduct a secure, effective and paperless board meeting without leaving the platform.
+And in case the board decides to call a remote board meeting to discuss the questionnaire for D&O, a board portal makes it possible to conduct a secure, effective and paperless board meeting without leaving the platform.

 If you would like to try using a board portal for your D&O questionnaire process, iDeals Board offers an excellent online board management solution.
 It is a top choice of our experts across the years!